52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 The `Miscellaneous` settings provides the definition of

-- Separator
+- Separator: Set which separators shall be used for indicating new data tokens, data blocks and decimal numbers
 - Prefixes
 - HTTP Status
-- GetDataAVailability v2.0
+- GetDataAvailability v2.0
 - Identifier for nothing/easting/altitude in SweCoordinates

 ###### Transactional Security